-The K-State IT Service Desk is available to assist customers with general support for K-State email, calendar, OneDrive, and the installation of Office 365 components, including Microsoft Office Suite.
-Training and documentation are available from Microsoft for additional components such as the Office Online applications, Teams, Power Bi, and more.
+The K-State IT Service Desk is available to assist customers with general support for K-State email, calendar, OneDrive, and the installation of Microsoft 365 components, including Microsoft Office Suite.
+Training and documentation are available from Microsoft for additional components such as the Office Online applications, Teams, Power BI, and more.

-- K-State Office 365 Help and Support page
+- K-State Microsoft 365 Help and Support page

 - Microsoft’s support pages

 - Microsoft 365 Blog for frequent updates

 Microsoft 365 email has a default mailbox size of 50GB.
 You can send messages up to 150 MB, and sync with supported email apps and mobile devices.
 Learn more about blocked attachments and K-State's Remote Wipe Policy.